Skip to content

 TAE: How do you pick places to visit?
 Do you identify them beforehand, or are you a random person?
 Which style works best for you?

-Mmmmh I would say I am totally random.
-I can put “everywhere” in the destination box and it will sort flights according to prices (lowest to highest) to literally anywhere I want to visit on the dates I entered.
+Mmmmh, I would say I am totally random.
+I can put “everywhere” in the destination box, and it will sort flights according to prices (lowest to highest) to literally anywhere I want to visit on the dates I entered.
 I love adventure.
 One advice on this, though: before you put on a blindfold and throw darts at the globe, determine how much money you’re willing to spend on the trip.

 Also, think about how much time you can afford to spend away from your job.
 Factoring in your schedule will rein in some of your wanderlust and force you to put far-flung destinations like Bali and Fiji on the bucket list.
-Not only do these trips cost a pretty penny, but they require at least six to 10 days, to make the most of the destination.
+Not only do these trips cost a significant amount of money, but they also require at least six to 10 days to make the most of the destination.
 If you only have a four-day window, it’s not worth a 20-hour flight.

 TAE: How do you communicate with your loved ones while on transit?
 What are the best tips that have worked for you when you want to communicate with people back at home?